 About Zoë Ryan

 Zoë Ryan is the John H. Bryan Chair and Curator of Architecture and Design at the Art Institute of Chicago.
 A curator and author, her projects focus on exploring the impact of architecture and design on society.
 She is currently organizing In a Cloud, in a Wall, in a Chair: Modernists in Mexico at Midcentury, to open in September 2019.
-Her recent projects include Past Forward: Architecture and Design at the Art Institute, a major new installation of the modern and contemporary architecture and design collections at the museum.
-She also released As Seen: Exhibitions that Made Architecture and Design History, the first publication to explore in depth the important role that exhibitions have played in the history of these fields of practice.
+Her recent projects include Past Forward: Architecture and Design at the Art Institute, a major new installation of the modern and contemporary architecture and design collections, and As Seen: Exhibitions that Made Architecture and Design History, the first publication to explore in depth the important role that exhibitions have played in the history of these fields of practice.